-Minimum navigation performance.
+Minimum navigation performance

-- 45. An aircraft registered in Brunei Darussalam shall not fly in airspace designated for the purposes of this regulation unless - - (a) it is equipped with navigation systems which enable it to maintain the required navigation performance capability set out in Part E of the Eighth Schedule: - (b) the navigation systems required by paragraph (a) are approved by the Director and installed and maintained in a manner approved by him; - (c) the operating procedures for the navigation systems required by paragraph (a) are approved by the Director; and - (d) the equipment is operated in accordance with the approved procedures while it is flying in such airspace.
+- 45. An aircraft registered in Brunei Darussalam shall not fly in airspace designated for the purposes of this regulation unless - - (a) it is equipped with navigation systems which enable it to maintain the required navigation performance capability set out in Part E of Schedule 8; - (b) the navigation systems required by paragraph (a) are approved by the Director and installed and maintained in a manner approved by him; - (c) the operating procedures for the navigation systems required by paragraph (a) are approved by the Director; and - (d) the equipment is operated in accordance with the approved procedures while it is flying in such airspace.

-Use of flight recording systems and preservation of records.
+Use of flight recording systems and preservation of records

-46. (1) On any flight on which a cockpit voice recorder, a flight data recorder or a combined cockpit voice and flight data recorder is required by the Fourth Schedule to be carried in an aircraft, it shall always be in use from the beginning of the take-off run to the end of the landing run.
+- (1) On any flight on which a cockpit voice recorder, a flight data recorder or a 46. combined cockpit voice and flight data recorder is required by Schedule 4 to be carried in an aircraft, it shall always be in use from the beginning of the take-off run to the end of the landing run. - (2) The operator of the aircraft shall at all times, subject to regulation 71, preserve - - (a) the last 25 hours of recording made by any flight data recorder required by these Regulations to be carried in the aircraft; and - (b) a record of not less than one representative flight, that is to say, a recording of a flight made within the last 12 months which includes a take-off, climb, cruise, descent, approach to landing and landing, together with a means of identifying the record with the flight to which it relates, and shall preserve such records for such period as the Director may in a particular case direct.

-- (2) The operator of the aircraft shall at all times, subject to regulation 71, preserve - - (a) the last 25 hours of recording made by any flight data recorder required by these Regulations to be carried in the aircraft; and - (b) a record of not less than one representative flight, that is to say, a recording of a flight made within the last 12 months which includes a take-off, climb, cruise, descent, approach to landing and landing, together with a means of identifying the record with the flight to which it relates, and shall preserve such records for such period as the Director may in a particular case direct.
+(3) On any flight on which a cockpit voice recorder, a flight data recorder or a combined cockpit voice recorder and flight data recorder is required by Schedule 4 to be carried in a helicopter, it shall always be in use from the time the rotors first turn for the purpose of taking off until the rotors are next stopped.

-- (3) On any flight on which a cockpit voice recorder, a flight data recorder or a combined cockpit voice recorder and flight data recorder is required by the Fourth Schedule to be carried in a helicopter, it shall always be in use from the time the rotors first turn for the purpose of taking off until the rotors are next stopped. - (4) The operator of the helicopter shall at all times, subject to regulation 71, preserve - - (a) the last 8 hours of recording made by any flight data recorder specified in the Fourth Schedule and required by these Regulations to be carried in the helicopter; - (b) in the case of a combined cockpit voice recorder and flight data recorder required by these Regulations to be carried in a helicopter, either - - (i) the last 8 hours of recording; or - (ii) the last 5 hours of recording or the duration of the last flight, whichever is the greater, in this regulation referred to as the required recording, together with an additional period of recording for either -
+- (4) The operator of the helicopter shall at all times, subject to regulation 71, preserve - (a) the last 8 hours of recording made by any flight data recorder specified in Schedule 4 and required by these Regulations to be carried in the helicopter; - (b) in the case of a combined cockpit voice recorder and flight data recorder required by these Regulations to be carried in a helicopter, either - (i) the last 8 hours of recording; or - (ii) the last 5 hours of recording or the duration of the last flight, whichever is the greater, in this regulation referred to as the required recording, together with an additional period of recording for either -

-- (aa) the period immediately preceding the required recording; or - (bb) such period or periods as the Director may direct in any particular case or class of case or generally. - (5) The additional recording retained pursuant to sub-paragraphs (ii)(aa) and (bb) of paragraph (b), and sub-paragraph (bb), of sub-regulation (4) shall, together with the required recording total a period of 8 hours and shall be retained in accordance with arrangements approved by the Director. - (6) Any approval or direction of the Director for the purposes of this regulation shall be in writing and may be subject to such conditions as he thinks fit.
+- (aa) the period immediately preceding the required recording; or - (bb) such period or periods as the Director may direct in any particular case or class of case or generally. - (5) The additional recording retained pursuant to sub-regulation (4)(b)(ii)(aa) and (bb) shall, together with the required recording total a period of 8 hours and shall be retained in accordance with arrangements approved by the Director. - (6) Any approval or direction of the Director for the purposes of this regulation shall be in writing and may be subject to such conditions as he thinks fit.

-Towing of gliders.
+Towing of gliders